 In case you are looking for an educational institution in Europe with impressive research facilities, Switzerland has plenty.
 The Swiss Federal Institute of Technology in Zurich is (at the moment of writing this article) the 6th ranked university in the world and second in Europe, behind only Oxford University.
 No matter what subject you choose to major in, studying here will be a pleasure as the university is home to some of the best research labs in Europe.

 With its relatively low tuition fees (compared to some other countries on this list) and the number of scholarships given to international students, it’s no surprise that Japan is becoming one of the most popular study abroad countries.
 Japan is home to five of the world’s top 100 universities all of which have their own state-of-the-art research facilities.
-More than 200,000 students choose Japan as their destination and that number will probably become even higher as Japanese universities race to attract more international students.
+Close to 300,000 students choose Japan as their destination and that number will probably become even higher as Japanese universities race to attract more international students.
 And with so many unique things you can do only in Japan, one can never get bored there.

 Are you looking to study in a non-western country and learn a lot about a culture that’s different than anything you saw before?
 In that case, you should seriously consider studying in China as an option.
 As the Chinese economy keeps growing, their universities get better too.
 At the moment, mainland China has six universities in the top 100.
 However, if we include Hong Kong and Taiwan, it actually has 12.
-Additionally, Chinese universities keep investing more in research and stimulating their students to go conduct independent research studies.
+Additionally, Chinese universities keep investing more in research and stimulating their students to conduct independent research studies.

 Singapore is one of the “Four Asian Tigres” and one of the freest economy in the world.
 Additionally, Singapore has four official languages (English, Malay, Tamil, and Mandarin).
 This makes Singapore a great choice for students not only from the western countries but also from China and India.
 There are a lot of good reasons to study in Singapore with the biggest one being quality education; Singapore is home to two of the top 15 universities in the world.
 However, the country’s great location is another reason for students to choose Singapore because getting cheap flights to countries like Thailand and Indonesia is super easy.